maxviazov/Spring-Frameworks-/Build-from-Source.md

 ./gradlew -a :spring-webmvc:test
 ```

-The Gradle daemon eliminates startup overhead.
-It's enabled by default, but sometimes you may need to disable it.
-For example, if building against [JDK 9](https://jdk9.java.net/download/), you may encounter an `Unrecognized VM option` error which halts the build.
-To avoid that error, add `org.gradle.jvmargs=-XX:MaxMetaspaceSize=1024m -Xmx1024m` to the `gradle.properties` file in your _gradle user home_ directory.
-See also [GRADLE-3256](https://issues.gradle.org/browse/GRADLE-3256) for details.

 ### Install in local Maven repository

 To install all Spring Framework jars in your local Maven repository, use the following.